thangnguyen17052018/TechCodingChallenge/firstThinking.md

 + BucketFill
 + Command

-## What pattern should choose to "determine" and "operate" commands of whose (C, L, R, B, Q) to DRAW.
+## What pattern should choose to "determine" and "operate" commands of whose (C, L, R, B, Q).
 + ????

 ## NOTE: the functionality of the program is quite limited but this might change in the future.